Microsoft Intune Integration

 •Applications – Read, Write

-DSM has three new text fields in Infrastructure (advanced mode) used to connect to your Azure environment.
-The fields to store in DSM are found at https://portal.azure.com/ > App registrations.
-Select the created app:
+DSM has three text fields in Infrastructure (advanced mode) used to connect to your Azure environment.
+The fields to store in DSM are found at the Azure portal (portal.azure.com), under App registrations.
+Select the created apps:

 •Tenant ID – “Directory (tenant) ID”